oishefarhan/OSC_recorder/docs/installation.rst

     $ pip install osc_recorder

-This is the preferred method to install OSC-recorder, as it will always install the most recent stable release.
+This is the preferred method to install OSC-recorder.
+It will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.